Yoga Trip in Nepal with Yoga Trekking and Monastery Retreat

 Overview

 Nepal is unlike any other country.
 It is a natural mandala in the middle of the Himalayan mountains.
-Conveniently nestled between China and India and home to the world’s highest peaks (Mount Everest), Nepal has been attracting spiritual seekers for centuries.
+Conveniently nestled between China and India and home to the world’s highest place (Mount Everest), Nepal has been attracting spiritual seekers for centuries.

 Yoga practitioners from all over the world come to Nepal to explore, expand and experience the living essence of yoga.